-the Vintage Glider Club of Great Britain NEWSLETTER May 1977 NEWS FROM BRITAIN Easter meeting at the Blackpool & Fyld club, 8 - 11 April 1977 This meeting has left us recollections of four days of excellent hill soaring and thermal weather, great hospitality in a part of spoilt England, and the superiority of the Tutor (and its pilots) wer all the other gliders present.
-This is a superb hill soaring site with at least three soaring sleeper the of the transfer of the soaring sleeper. slopes, two of which can be reached from the available winch launches.
+the Vintage Glider Club of Great Britain NEWSLETTER May 1977 NEWS FROM BRITAIN Easter meeting at the Blackpool & Fyld club, 8 - 11 April 1977 This meeting has left us recollections of four days of excellent hill soaring and thermal weather, great hospitality in a part of spoilt England, and the superiority of the Tutor (and its pilots) and the other gliders present.
+This is a superb hill soaring site with at least three soaring slopes, two of which can be reached from the available winch launches.
 The briefing on what to do was scintillating:"If you do not reach the slope from the winch launch by 700 ft, turn back to the site.
 If you get to the slope by 700 ft, only go on along the slope, away from the site, if you are in lift.
 Do not stay on the slope if you can only maintain 900 ft".
 All this had its breath taking moments in the Kranich, but one wonders what it must have been like in the Tutor...
 However, this craft always got back and on the first day, it even cleared 5000 ft, which was by far the best height achieved by a vintage glider during the meeting.